kean/Preheat/README.md

 Automates preheating (prefetching) of content in `UITableView` and `UICollectionView`.

-> This library is similar to `UITableViewDataSourcePrefetching` and `UICollectionViewDataSourcePrefetching` added in iOS 10
+> **Deprecated on iOS 10**.
+This library is similar to `UITableViewDataSourcePrefetching` and `UICollectionViewDataSourcePrefetching` added in iOS 10 which I would recommend to use instead.

 One way to use `Preheat` is to improve user experience in applications that display collections of images. `Preheat` allows you to detect which cells are soon going to appear on the display, and prefetch images for those cells.
 You can use `Preheat` with any image loading library, including [Nuke](https://github.com/kean/Nuke) which it was designed for.